 Everything we’ve mentioned so far has been about generating leads in some way or another, but we do have a couple articles that deal with the topic of lead generation in general.

-The first is a guest post from insurance marketer Brian Nate.
+Second, we had a great guest post from insurance marketer Brian Nate.
 In his article, we cover some big topics that will help you with:

 The worst questions to ask a prospect (most agents ask these, by the way)